5gon12eder/msc-graphstudy/README.md

 ### Typesetting the GD'18 Paper

-Building the `paper` target will download the two files `llncs.cls` and `splncs04.bst` which are copyrighted by *Springer Verlag* for its [&ldquo;Lecture Notes in Computer Science&rdquo;](https://www.springer.com/it/computer-science/lncs/conference-proceedings-guidelines).
+Building the `paper` target will download the two files `llncs.cls` and `splncs04.bst` which are copyrighted by *Springer Verlag* for its&ldquo;[Lecture Notes in Computer Science](https://www.springer.com/it/computer-science/lncs/conference-proceedings-guidelines)&rdquo;.
 The latter file states that it is available under the *LaTeX Project Public License* distributed from CTAN archives in directory `macros/latex/base/lppl.txt`; either version 1 of the License, or any later version.
 The other file lacks a copyright notice but it is assumed that the same conditions apply.